VKIntegratedSystems/SmarTak_inForce_TAK_Plugin_Public/README.md

   - Make sure Bluetooth is enabled on your End User Device(EUD)

-  - Open ATAK, and then start the SmarTak inForce plugin from the ATAk menu
+  - Open ATAK, and then start the SmarTak inForce plugin from the ATAK menu

-  - On the Plugin Settings tab, under the Bluetooth section, ensure that the hardware connection selection slider is set to 11B
+  - On the Plugin Settings tab, under the Bluetooth section, ensure that the hardware connection selection slider is set to 11B for SIOS-C11B devices or 11E for SIOS-C11Bv2, SIOS-C11E, and SIOS-V devices

-  - If you did not already pair your EUD with your SIOS device from the EUD's default Bluetooth menu, you may do so on the Discover Devices tab of the SmarTak inForce plugin.

-    - When you select the SIOS device from the device list, it will pair, connect, and then return to the main plugin tab.
+  - When you select the SIOS device from the device list, it will connect and then return to the main plugin tab.

-  - If your device has been paired to your SIOS already, you may connect to your SIOS by selecting it from the device list on the Paired Devices tab.
+  - If your device has been paired to your SIOS already, you may connect to your SIOS by selecting it from the device list on the Paired Devices view.

-  - Once paired to your device, there should be a blue light coming from the device as well as the green light indicating the device is on.
+  - Once connected to your device, there should be a blue light coming from the device as well as the green light indicating the device is on.
 ---